Andrew Haswell Green: Career

 In 1845, Green became a lawyer under the tutelage of railroad attorney and future U.S. presidential candidate Samuel J. Tilden.
-The two met at a party and became fast friends, along with Tilden's law partner John Bigelow.
-In 1854, Green was elected to the New York City school board.
-He became its president a year later.
+The two met at a party and quickly became friends, along with Tilden's law partner John Bigelow.
+In 1854, Green was elected to the New York City school board and became its president a year later.

 From 1857 to 1870, Green was active in or led the Central Park Commission (CPC).
 The Republican-led New York State Legislature began to institute measures to control the municipal affairs of the largely Democratic metropolitan region; one such act created the Central Park Commission.
 In April 1858, Olmsted and Vaux's Greensward Plan for Central Park was chosen by the CPC, thanks largely to Green's influence.
 The CPC's work would proceed under Green's leadership, despite resistance from resentful local Tammany Hall politicians who had little control of the project after the creation of the CPC.

 With Green's coaxing, the legislature began to expand the CPC's authority, transforming it into the city's first comprehensive planning body.
 In the next decade, the CPC planned and/or proposed improvements in northern Manhattan, the Harlem River, and the Bronx.
 Projects included Riverside, Morningside and Ft.
 Washington Parks; the street plan above 155 Street; a widened and straightened Broadway; a Grand Circle at 59th Street and Eighth Avenue, and more.
+In 1868, Green and the Commission approved the building of the Paleozoic Museum, a museum of paleontology on Central Park; although, the project would later be canceled in 1870.
 In 1869, Green got approval for the CPC to create the American Museum of Natural History, and the Metropolitan Museum of Art, two public-private institutions.

 By 1870, a new home-rule ("Tweed") charter ended the state-run CPC.
 However, the city's Departments of Public Works and Public Parks would eventually execute most of the CPC's unfinished plans.
 The Tweed Ring was exposed in 1870, and Green was made New York City Comptroller to sort out the ring's crippling theft and graft.
 He used his personal credit to obtain funds to cover the city payroll.
 He cut waste and halted most public works to spare the city from bankruptcy.
 Some critics claimed his retrenchment policy was too arbitrary and severe.
 Green served as comptroller until 1876.

 Later, the Niagara (Falls) Park Commission was created to establish New York's first state park and defend the falls; Green soon became president of the commission and served until his death in 1903.